 Just sit in stillness for 10 minutes and don’t think about anything, or let your mind wander without remaining fixed on any particular thought.
 That’s it.
 You don’t even have to do a yoga pose 🙂

-3. If applicable, see your therapist regularly and take your meds as prescribed.
+3. If applicable, see your therapist or doctors regularly

-If you think you have depression or anxiety and you don’t already have doctors or a support system in place, I would definitely encourage you to seek help (Note: if you don’t want to take medication, realize that you do have a choice in this matter.
-It’s up to you and your doctor to decide.
-But there is also no shame in choosing to take medication).
-And if you try to reach out to someone and they don’t respond positively or in a helpful way, please please keep trying until you find someone who does.
+If you think you have depression or anxiety and you don’t already have doctors or a support system in place, I would definitely encourage you to seek help.
+And if you try to reach out to someone and they don’t respond positively or in a helpful way, please keep trying until you find someone who does.
 People don’t know how to handle mental illness, but it’s important you have professional help if you think you need help.
 If you can’t afford a therapist, see our list of websites for free online therapy.